 While the family nurse practitioner program is full-time, the schedule allows students to maintain employment while they pursue their education.
 This professional degree program includes academic courses, clinical skills courses and supervised clinical practice.
 Academic courses provide a broad education that includes advanced skills in understanding complex problems and generating solutions, how health systems and health care work, how to improve quality, as well as how to lead teams and manage business aspects of care, including informatics and reimbursement.
 Together, students in the family nurse practitioner and physician assistant programs benefit from an enriched primary-care curriculum, in-depth pharmacology curriculum and interprofessional preparation.

 Graduates are prepared to work as leaders of health care teams and learn methods to continually critique and improve care, provide care that is evidence-based and establish systems of care to address population health issues.
 All students must complete core academic courses and a comprehensive exam as well as 720 hours of supervised clinical practice.

 The family nurse practitioner program is a 24-month, year-round program.
-Core courses are offered summer, fall, winter and spring quarters.
+Core courses are offered summer, fall, winter and spring quarters on the UC Davis Sacramento campus.
 Students typically attend class Monday through Friday and they should also expect some weekend and evening course requirements and clinical experiences.
 A mandatory Leadership Immersion Experience serves as an orientation for students.
 This full-time, three-day experience runs the week prior to the first summer quarter.
 Throughout their time together, students interact with School of Nursing leadership, participate in team building and develop one-on-one faculty relationships.
 The Leadership Immersion Experience serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.